Collection Development Policy

 • Books, Monographs

 • Monographs are acquired with first priority given to supporting the curriculum.
-The most readily available format for monographs is acquired.
+Electronic is the preferred format for all book acquisitions.
 Sets are acquired by the libraries in support of the curriculum and based on availability of funds.
-Books are acquired in electronic or print format when appropriate.
 For "Textbooks," see Textbooks.

 • Serials, Journals, and Newspapers